 Can Humanin Peptide Support Brain Health?

-Explore Humanin Peptide from Direct Peptides , a mitochondrial-derived peptide studied for neuroprotection, cognitive function, and healthy brain aging research.
+Explore Humanin Peptide from Direct Peptides , a mitochondria-derived peptide studied for neuroprotection, cognitive function, and healthy brain ageing research.

 How Does Humanin Peptide Help with Neurodegenerative Diseases?

-Research also shows humanin reduces apoptosis (programmed cell death), a key process in neuronal loss during neurodegeneration.
+Research also suggests Humanin may influence apoptosis (programmed cell death), a process involved in neuronal loss during neurodegenerative disease.

-In laboratory models, humanin demonstrates neuroprotective and cytoprotective effects during mitochondrial dysfunction, neuroinflammation, and protein aggregation, which are commonly associated with age-related cognitive decline and brain disorders.
+In laboratory models, humanin demonstrates neuroprotective and cytoprotective effects in the context of mitochondrial dysfunction, neuroinflammation, and protein aggregation, which are commonly associated with age-related cognitive decline and brain disorders.

 Explore Peptide Supplies at Direct Peptides for all your reconstitution requirements.